iivan92/Node-Basics/README.md

 # Node-Basics

 The basic code to create a server in Node.js with Express.
+Also, the installation of express-session and cookies-parser.

 # Installation